shubham-execideas/youuBlog/src/terms/Terms and Conditions.md

 * Disabling or removing any content which is prohibited by this Policy, including to prevent harm to others or to us or our Services, as determined by us in our sole discretion.
 * Reporting violations to law enforcement as determined by us in our sole discretion.
 * A failure to respond to an email from our abuse team within 2 days, or as otherwise specified in the communication to you, may result in the suspension or termination of your Services.

-Suspended and terminated User accounts due to violations will not be re-activated.
+* Suspended and terminated User accounts due to violations will not be re-activated.
 A backup of User’s data may be requested, however, we may not be able to provide you with one and, as such, you are strongly encouraged to take your own backups.

 Nothing contained in this Policy shall be construed to limit our actions or remedies in any way with respect to any of the prohibited activities.
 We reserve the right to take any and all additional actions we may deem appropriate with respect to such activities, including without limitation taking action to recover the costs and expenses of identifying offenders and removing them from our Services, and levying cancellation charges to cover our costs.
 In addition, we reserve at all times all rights and remedies available to us with respect to such activities at law or in equity.

-##### Reporting violations
+### **Reporting violations**

 If you have discovered and would like to report a violation of this Policy, please contact us immediately.
 We will investigate the situation and provide you with full assistance.

-##### Changes and amendments
+### **Changes and amendments**

 We reserve the right to modify this Policy or its terms relating to the Website or Services at any time, effective upon posting of an updated version of this Policy on the Website.
 When we do, we will revise the updated date at the bottom of this page.
 Continued use of the Website after any such changes shall constitute your consent to such changes.

-##### Acceptance of this policy
+### **Acceptance of this policy**

 You acknowledge that you have read this Policy and agree to all its terms and conditions.
 By using the Website or its Services you agree to be bound by this Policy.
 If you do not agree to abide by the terms of this Policy, you are not authorized to use or access the Website and its Services.

-##### Contacting us
+### **Contacting us**

 If you would like to contact us to understand more about this Policy or wish to contact us concerning any matter relating to it, you may send an email to support@soberpeer.com

 This document was last updated on March 29, 2020

-## Cookie policy
+### **Cookie policy**

-This cookie policy ("Policy") describes what cookies are and how Sober Peer, LLC ("Sober Peer, LLC", "we", "us" or "our") uses them on the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").
+This cookie policy ("Policy") describes what cookies are and how YOUU, LLC ("YOUU, LLC", "we", "us" or "our") uses them on the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").

 You should read this Policy so you can understand what type of cookies we use, the information we collect using cookies and how that information is used.
 It also describes the choices available to you regarding accepting or declining the use of cookies.
-For further information on how we use, store and keep your personal data secure, see our [Privacy Policy](http://www.soberpeer.com/privacy).
+For further information on how we use, store and keep your personal data secure, see our \[Privacy Policy](http://www.soberpeer.com/privacy).

-##### What are cookies?
+### **What are cookies?**

 Cookies are small pieces of data stored in text files that are saved on your computer or other devices when websites are loaded in a browser.
 They are widely used to remember you and your preferences, either for a single visit (through a "session cookie") or for multiple repeat visits (using a "persistent cookie").